Divorce Process in Australia

 Step Six: The Hearing

-The hearing allows the judge to ask any questions regarding the Application for Divorce.
+The hearing allows the judge to ask any questions regarding the Application for Divorce Process in Australia.
 If the judge decides more information, he or she may schedule an additional hearing.
 If the judge is satisfied with the application, a divorce order is granted at the conclusion of the hearing.
 The order becomes final only one month later.